AMadHammer/dotnettemplates/README.md

-# dotnettemplates
+# Usage

-.

-See a list of all the available projects dotnet --list
+- See a list of all the available projects

+`dotnet --list`

-To install the templates to be accessed anywhere dotnet new --install .
+- To install the templates to be accessed anywhere

+`dotnet new --install .`

-To create a project
+- To create a project

-dotnet new webapimediatr-swaggerhub -o "wswaggerhub"
+`dotnet new webapimediatr-swaggerhub -o "wswaggerhub"`